rust-lang/book/src/ch03-06-comments.md

 it.
 Regular comments won't be shown in `rustdoc` generated HTML, so their intended audience is people who are reading and editing your code.

-Documentation comments use an extra slash or an extra star, like this:
+Documentation comments use an extra slash, like this:

 ```rust
 /// The foo function doesn’t really do much.